 There will be a wheel chair drop off and pick up point close to the entrance, however the car must be parked in the carpark after drop off.
 We have a free shuttle bus running from the car parks so their is no special consideration for disabled parking as the bus will ferry you from and to your car.
 Please park in the designated car parks only, parking in an unauthorised area could result in your vechile being towed.

 Festival tickets are needed to gain access to the festival car parks.
 Car parking onsite is free but the carpark size is limited.
 There is further car parking in the public carpark in Inveraray a few minutes walk away.
-The top part of the carpark is free parking whilst the bottom of the car park has a charge via the self service ticket machines. the choice of where to park in the public carpark is yours.
-Always follow the directional signs, variable message signs and park where directed by festival stewards or police.
+The top part of the carpark is free whilst the bottom of the car park has a charge via the self service ticket machines.
+The choice of where to park in the public carpark is yours.
+Always follow the direction signs, variable message signs and park where directed by festival stewards or police.

 WHERE YOU PARK